mirkomaty/NetMemCache/readme.md

 Note: GetJSON and WaitForCompletion have been removed.
 Key API has been removed.

 # FAQ
-## Is it really fast?
+## Is it fast?
 On my development machine, which is not the newest technology I measured about 0.6 ms for each read / write pair.

 All writes are performed asynchronously.
-Reads are instantly available (also if writes are not completed) because of the in-memory-cache.
+Because of the in-memory-cache reads are available immediately, even if writing is not yet complete.